Times of the School Day

 All girls learn gymnastics and dance in the school hall whilst games lessons take place in the playground and in the local park for the older pupils.
 We take advantage of the professional coaching of badminton at the New Gilson Hall, cricket, netball and rugby offered by the Sports Development Officers.

-Our Swimarathon team raises money for charity in March and Sports Day is held in the Summer term.
+Our Swimarathon team raises money for charity and Sports Day is held in the Summer term.
 Everyone is welcome to attend and watch their child participate.
 Trophies are awarded to the top performer of each year group while other trophies are presented to particular pupils who have excelled in other aspects of the curriculum.

 Pre-Prep, Form I and Form II have swimming lessons at Aquasplash.
 The girls travel by coach to and from the venue accompanied by their class teacher and teaching assistants.
 The girls have really enjoyed these lessons as the class sizes are small and they are taught by three fully trained members of their excellent staff.